angular/angular/aio/content/guide/singleton-services.md

 * Declare that the service should be provided in the application root.
 * Include the service in the `AppModule` or in a module that is only imported by the `AppModule`.

-Beginning with Angular 6.0, the preferred way to create a singleton services is to specify on the service that it should be provided in the application root.
+Beginning with Angular 6.0, the preferred way to create a singleton service is to specify on the service that it should be provided in the application root.
 This is done by setting `providedIn` to `root` on the service's `@Injectable` decorator:

 <code-example path="providers/src/app/user.service.0.ts"  header="src/app/user.service.0.ts" linenums="false"> </code-example>